a-ridley/Cyber-Cloud-Project-Documentation/cyber-cloud-project/docs/how-to-deploy.md

 3. Go to your VS Code terminal and run `npm run build` *(this will create a build folder in your working directory)*
 4. If it built successfully, push your local changes to the github repository.
 5. Next, SSH into the logging node and go to the `/home/cyber-cloud-project-documentation` directory and remove `/build` folder.
 This ensures we don't have any old files left over when we copy over the new build folder.
-6. Scp the `/build` folder to the logging node:
+6. Open a new terminal on your personal laptop and navigate to your working directory and then Scp the `/build` folder to the logging node:

 ```bash
 scp -P 2212 -r build/ root@10.40.216.102:/home/cyber-cloud-project-documentation/build